The Rimini of Federico Fellini Rimini

 I don't like going back to Rimini.
 I have to say.
 It's a kind of block.

-While not making a single film in his hometown, he has often talked about those 19 years over his career.
+While not made a single film in his hometown, he has often talked about those 19 years of his career.

 Follow this itinerary to meet the places in Rimini lived by the young Fellini or that celebrate his memory.